Chart Color Schemes

 The educational profile of Ourimbah - Fountaindale exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 25.2%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are the most common at 17.9%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.6%).
-Vocational credentials are prevalent, with 40.3% of residents aged 15+ holding them, including advanced diplomas (12.1%) and certificates (28.2%).
-Educational participation is high, with 30.4% of residents currently enrolled in formal education: 9.5% in primary, 8.5% in secondary, and 5.0% in tertiary education.
+The area's university qualification rate stands at 25.2%, significantly lower than Greater Sydney's average of 38.0%.
+Bachelor degrees are the most common, with 17.9% of residents holding them, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.6%).
+Vocational credentials are prevalent among residents aged 15 and above, with 40.3% having them, including advanced diplomas (12.1%) and certificates (28.2%).
+Educational participation is high, with 30.4% of residents currently enrolled in formal education, comprising 9.5% in primary, 8.5% in secondary, and 5.0% in tertiary education.

 Frequently Asked Questions - Education